-So I was thrilled when I discovered the Chinese counterpart to the 5 & 10 in my old Chinese neighborhood in Hong Kong in 1997.
+So I was thrilled when I discovered the Chinese counterpart to the 5 & 10 in my old Chinese neighborhood of Sheung Wan in Hong Kong in 1997.
 Situated under the flyover a block away from my building it is one of several stores from the People’s Republic of China that do business in Hong Kong.
 I call it “Emporio PRC” because it is such a contrast with the various forms of capitalist merchandising elsewhere in Hong Kong.
 Just around the corner is the type of Hong Kong emporium that is more typical of merchandising all over Hong Kong, and increasingly, all over Asia—the flashy multi-storied “malls” that are warrens of shops, big and small that are the Asian version of spacious and horizontal American malls.

 Outside Emporio PRC is a little strip of urban space alongside the road under the flyover that has been given some benches and tables and where the local old guys play cards or checkers and smoke.
 The smoking is a superfluous activity for respiratory destruction given the levels of hydrocarbons jammed into the air by the vehicles on the two levels of roadway and contained by the surrounding buildings.
 I could only sit and watch them for a few minutes before my eyes start watering and I begin gasping.
 That’s when I retreated into the Emporio for relief and a bit of time travel.